 It makes bookings for use of sporting facilities including tennis courts and playing fields.
-The section is located in Hut E15c at the foot of Basser Steps.
+The section is located on the 3rd Floor, Squarehouse, E4, lower campus.
 The various services may be contacted by phone on the following extensions: Recreation Program 3271; Grounds Bookings 2235; Sports Association 2673.